adrien-legros/fedora-detection/README.md

 #### Prerequisites

 - An OpenShift Container Platform cluster 4.13 or greater
-- Openshift Pipelines operator is installed

 #### Customization

-Adapt [this pipeline manifest](./sno/pipeline/pipeline.yaml) to fit your environement.
-Search for keyword `CHANGME`
+Adapt [this pipeline manifest](./sno/instances/pipeline/pipeline.yaml) to fit your environement.
+Search for the keyword `CHANGEME`

 #### Run